dyb5784/dwell-fiber/README.md

 ## Acknowledgments

-This project draws on optimization-decomposition ideas for network architectures (notably Doyle & Chiang, 2007) and the broader NUM literature, and integrates them with formal verification techniques.
-The Universal Decomposition Canon (a personal thoughtbase of distilled insight clusters) influenced the project's decomposition heuristics and sigil library used for sigil remapping.
+ I drew on optimization-decomposition ideas for network architectures (notably Doyle & Chiang, 2007) and the broader NUM literature, and integrated them with formal verification techniques.
+My personal Universal Decomposition Canon (a private thoughtbase of distilled heuristics) influenced the project's decomposition heuristics and sigil library used for sigil remapping.

  Key influences:
 - Doyle & Chiang (2007) — "Layering as optimization decomposition" (see docs/overview.md)
-- Kelly, Maulloo & Tan (1998) — NUM foundations
+Key influences:
-- Moonshot AI memo (2025) — Compiler = Fibered Functor
+- Doyle & Chiang (2007) — "Layering as optimization decomposition" (see docs/overview.md)